Napa-MadhuSudhan/Napa-MadhuSudhan/README.md

 - 👋 Hi, I’m @Napa-MadhuSudhan
-- 👀 I’m interested in ML
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently doing my masters in Data Science at UMBC
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me via Gmail madhu.napa1999@gmail.com